-In 2018, nearly $6.5 million was awarded to students through scholarships and bursaries, with another $1.6 million in wages/working bursaries paid to residents through part-time employment in 2017.
+In 2020, over $7.5 million will be awarded to students through scholarships and bursaries.
+Over $1.6 million is also paid in part-time employment to students each year.
 This can reduce the fees by up to $500/week.
 Over a third of all residents in the Colleges receive financial assistance, scholarships or a bursary.

 Before scholarships and bursaries, undergraduate fees range from $664-$826/week for an academic year (36-39 weeks).
 Graduate fees range from $426-$695/week (up to 52 weeks).

 Compare the cost of living out of home to staying at College, especially when receiving financial assistance, and you’ll find the difference may not be great - but the difference in experience is immeasurable.

 Applications for financial assistance are made in addition to your College application and are submitted directly to the College of your first preference.